ClusterCockpit/cc-architecture/README.md

 * Every components is a self-contained binary.
 * Components are connected via stable, standardized interfaces that allow to integrate each component standalone.
 * The overall framework should be plug and play to deploy, setup, and use.
 * No external servers are required to use the overall framework.
+* The UI provided in the web interface should be simple and focus on the core purpose of the framework.

 # Basic components